oVirt/ovirt-site/source/feature/sr-iov.html.md

 ##### hot plug nic

 *   <b>plugging</b>
-    -   hot plug of passthough vNic is possible if there is available VF on one of the PFs the vNic's network is in its sr-iov configuration.
+    -   hot plug of passthough vNic is possible if there is an available VF on one of the PFs that the vNic's network has in its sr-iov configuration.
 *   <b>unplugging</b>
     -   if the vNic is passthrough the VF will be released (and free for use).